Some Basic Facts about the Japanese LanguageThe position of Japanese in the language landscape

 With globalization encouraging large numbers of people in places such as China and India to learn Japanese for the express purpose of becoming Japanese-to-English translators, the translation labor market was flooded in recent years with people who will, mostly for political and economic reasons, never be able to experience the Japanese language outside of a learning environment in their home country and culture.
 These people form a universe of “third-language” translators (TLTs) who translate from one foreign language to another and are rarely up to the task of providing high-quality Japanese-to-English translation.

-But for high-quality translations, these TLTs have not been able to and are highly unlikely to ever be able to replace translators who possess native-level reading ability in Japanese, native writing ability in English, and subject-matter expertise.
+For high-quality translations, these TLTs have not been able to and are highly unlikely to ever be able to replace translators who possess native-level reading ability in Japanese, native writing ability in English, and subject-matter expertise.
 Ironically, the TLTs themselves might be on the verge of losing out to machine translation systems, which are quickly achieving "mediocrity singularity" with incompetent human translators, at a price much cheaper than available from even human translators in China, even when you add the cost of rescue efforts to post-edit the poor translations they produce.
 We will write more about this phenomenon on a different occasion.